mattmassicotte/MainOffender/README.md

 ## Contributing and Collaboration

+I'd love to hear from you!
+Get in touch via [mastodon](https://mastodon.social/@mattiem), an issue, or a pull request.

 I prefer collaboration, and would love to find ways to work together if you have a similar project.

 I prefer indentation with tabs for improved accessibility.
 But, I'd rather you use the system you want and make a PR than hesitate because of whitespace.

-## Suggestions and Feedback

-I'd love to hear from you!
-Get in touch via [mastodon](https://mastodon.social/@mattiem), an issue, or a pull request.

 By participating in this project you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).